rarchitgupta/rarchitgupta/README.md

 # Hi there, I'm Archit👋

-## I'm a Student and an Aspiring Developer
+## I'm a Student and an Aspiring Software Engineer

 - :mortar_board: I'm currently pursuing a **B. Tech in Information Technology** from **Manipal Institute Of Technology**
 - 👯 I’m looking to work with other developers